How do I get to Dublin Zoo?

 Is Dublin Zoo accessible for people with disabilities?

 Most of Dublin Zoo is accessible for people with disabilities.
-We have some wheelchairs available at the front gate.
+We have 10 wheelchairs available at the front gate.
 See our Accessibility page for full details.

 Can I bring my dog to the Zoo?